WatForm/org.alloytools.alloy/README-dash.md

 # Running the Alloy Analyzer GUI Extended with Dash

-If the user wishes to use the Alloy Analyzer to create or open Dash models, then the following command should be run:
+There is no change in the directions for how to run the Alloy Analyzer GUI extended with Dash.
+These instructions are:

 ```java -jar org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar```